Summer Camps

 In accordance with the State of Connecticut requirements for youth camps, Mystic Aquarium has established stringent guidelines to ensure campers’ and educators’ health and safety.

 Note: All campers must be up to date on all childhood/adolescent immunizations according to the CDC and CT Office of Early Childhood’s schedule to be able to attend camp.
 This applies to all Mystic Aquarium camps and the joint camps with Mystic Seaport Museum and Project Oceanology.
-We do not require immunizations for Flu and Covid 19, but we do recommend them for our campers.
+We do not require immunizations for Flu and Covid 19, but they are recommend them for our campers.

 Children Entering PreK-10th Grade